drhsqlite/fossil-mirror/www/env-opts.md

 found in the environment from the list `FOSSIL_USER`, `USERNAME` (Windows), `USER`, and `LOGNAME` is the user name.
 If none of those are set, then the default user name is "root".

+`FOSSIL_TCL_PATH`: When Tcl stubs support is configured, point to a specific folder containing the version of Tcl to load at run time.

 `FOSSIL_VFS`: Name a VFS to load into SQLite.